Frequently Asked Questions

 Can LoadStrike publish run data to observability platforms?

 Yes.
-Business and Enterprise include built-in reporting sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector.
+Business and Enterprise include customer portal Run Reports plus built-in reporting sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector.
 The public downloads area includes Grafana starter assets for the Grafana-backed sinks and ready-to-edit JSON infra-config templates for Datadog, Splunk, and OTEL Collector.

 Can I extend reporting or worker behavior?